Last reviewed by Robert Prime — May 2026

 What this error means

 Standard Kindle ebooks are reflowable — text re-flows to fit any screen size and font setting.
-That's wrong for picture books, comics, and other design-led books where each page is a fixed composition.
+That's wrong for picture books design-led books where each page is a fixed composition.
 Those need fixed-layout EPUB, where each page is a fixed-size frame that maintains its design at any screen size.

 KDP requires fixed-layout EPUBs to declare three OPF metadata properties: